At around 6:00 the other night, six-year-old Abby made her way into the kitchen to ask what she usually asks at 6:00 when I’m in the kitchen.

 Butternut Squash Soup with Apples

-In a Dutch oven or a soup pot, brown 1 chopped onion in olive oil.
-Add salt, pepper, a few fresh thyme leaves, 1 tablespoon curry powder (optional) and a pinch of cayenne if the kids are OK with it.
-Add one butternut squash (halved, peeled, seeded, and hacked up into 1-inch cubes; the pre-chopped bags will save you lots of time here) and 2 apples (peeled and cut into chunks) and enough chicken broth to cover it all by about a half inch.
+In a Dutch oven or a soup pot set over medium heat, brown the onion in olive oil until slightly wilted, about 3 minutes.
+Add salt, pepper, thyme, curry powder, and cayenne.
+Stir and cook to toast the spices a bit, about 1 minute.
+Add the squash and apples and enough broth to cover it all by about a half inch.
 Bring to a boil, then simmer 30 minutes until squash chunks are tender.
-Puree with a handheld immersion blender, or in batches in the blender, adding apple cider (apple juice box?) or more broth until it reaches desired consistency.
-Serve and top with any combo of the following: walnuts, chives, creme fraiche (or sour cream).
+Puree with a handheld immersion blender, or in batches in the blender, adding apple cider or more broth until it reaches desired consistency.
+Serve with desired toppings.